 SB 5335 offers eligibility and enrollment proposals not dissimilar from the Commission's early work, and the Commission will be better able to assess alignment with regards to benefits and services as work on this topic progresses.
 The Commission will continue to create opportunities to connect with Whole Washington to further assess elements of SB 5335 not captured in this report.

-The Commission would again like to thank the leaders and members of Whole Washington for their collaboration and important contributions to this report.
+The Commission again thanks the leaders and members of Whole Washington for their collaboration and important contributions to this report.

-Appendix A: Additional Comments on this Report
+Appendix A: Additional comments on this report